-As parents of students at the University of Warwick, we understand that you want your son/ daughter to feel able to achieve his/her best.
+As parents of students at the University of Warwick, we understand that you want your daughter/son to feel able to achieve their best.
 As a University we are committed to providing a supportive and positive environment for all.
-Coming to university can be a big adjustment, both for your sons & daughters and for you.
+Coming to university can be a big adjustment, both for your daughters & sons and for you.
 Sometimes students encounter personal or academic difficulties.
 The University has a number of specialist support services to aid students through challenging times, and enable them to fulfil their potential.

 You can find out more about the Support Services by accessing the Wellbeing Support Services portal.
 In brief, they include: